 - The single line of code GUARANTEES the desired behavior: i.e the mutex is locked for the duration of the function and guaranteed, by the compiler, to be released upon any return from the function.

-- Code Maintenance risk is reduced, as future maintainers of this function will not be able to “forget” to unlock the mutex if an additional function return point is added.
+- The change to RAII reduced our code maintenance risk.
+Future maintainers of this function will not “forget” to unlock the mutex if an additional function return point is added.

 And it just gets even better.
 After reviewing the above benefits, the next question of a typical firmware engineer might be regarding the impact on the firmware code size and the performance impacts of “yet another class” being introduced to the project.
 In this particular example, we can show that the introduction of the RAII class has zero impact on code size and performance.
 Yes, zero impact.
 Here is a screenshot of the proof from godbolt.org.